What stops us learning from China?

 China, however, does not seem concerned with issues around human rights.
 In the last century, political turmoil and conflict cost tens of millions of lives in China and caused enormous suffering.
 China, quite understandably, considers the survival of society itself as a key outcome, to avoid the carnage of the past.
 The regime undoubtedly considers any loss of human rights a small price to pay for protection against any conflict, which potentially could cost tens of millions, or even hundreds of millions of lives.

 However, the area of human rights and individual freedoms are certainly not areas from which western societies would be willing to learn.
+Many of the human rights abuses are unconscionable by western standards.
 Our preferences clearly differ.
 And no western nation will choose to become a single party state.
 We are not going to remove any independence of the three arms of government.
 These are not the areas for lessons.
-There are obviously quite a few other features of the Chinese government without lessons for us.

 But what lessons can be learnt?